 Longing to keep up with your favorite sport?
 Catch every major championship from the worlds of basketball, football, golf, and more with Hulu + Live TV.
 And if you’re looking for a Hulu original, try dystopian drama The Handmaid’s Tale or the supremely funny Shrill.

 Best for households on a budget: Philo

 Philo is one of the cheapest live TV streaming services around.
-So if you’re on a budget, you’ll want to take a look at its $20/mo. plan.
+So if you’re on a budget, you’ll want to take a look at its $25/mo. plan.
 Offering almost 60 channels, including AMC, Comedy Central, Discovery, and Nickelodeon, it’s designed with pure entertainment in mind.
-(You won’t find local channels or sports networks, but you will find plenty of on-demand titles to while away the hours.)
+Keep in mind that you won’t find local channels or sports networks, but you will find plenty of on-demand titles to while away the hours.